-Course: The course will be windward/leeward.
-The windward and leeward marks will be rounded to port.
-The leeward mark will be the pin end of the start/ finish line.
+Course B: The leeward mark will be the pin end of the start line and shall be rounded to port.

+Prior to the warning signal the race committee boat will display on a Course Board, A or B signifying the course to be sailed.
 The default number of legs shall be four; however the race committee may designate any number of legs by hail or visual signal no later than the warning signal for the next race.
 An odd number of legs will mean a windward finish.

-Marks: The race committee reserves the right to use whatever marks may be available.
-A race committee boat may be used as the replacement for a missing or out-of-position mark.
+Marks: Marks will be orange cylinders, however, the race committee reserves the right to use whatever marks may be available.
+A race committee boat may be used as the replacement of a missing or out of position mark.
 An RC boat acting as a replacement mark will display flag M and make repetitive sound signals.

 The Start: Races will be started by using rule 26 with the warning signal given five minutes before the starting signal.
-A J/80 Class flag or yellow flag will be used as the warning flag.
-The starting line will be between a staff displaying an orange flag on a race committee boat and a nearby mark.
+A J80 Class flag or yellow flag will be used as the warning flag.
+The starting line will be between a staff displaying an orange flag on a race committee boat and a nearby mark at the port end.
 A boat starting later than five minutes after its starting signal will be scored Did Not Start.
 This changes rule A4.1.